Elverhøy Church: History

 In 1844, the new Diocese of Hålogaland was established and Tromsø was to be the seat of the Bishop.
 A new cathedral was commissioned and in 1861, the new Tromsø Cathedral was completed.
 This new cathedral was on the same site as the Tromsø Church, so prior to building the new cathedral, the old church was dismantled and moved a few hundred meters south of the city boundary.
 It was located outside the city and was then known as the Landkirke (meaning rural church) and later it was renamed the Tromsøysund Church.
-During that time, it was the parish church for the municipality of Tromsøysund.
-After the new Tromsdalen Church was built in 1965 as the new "main church" for Tromsøysund, this church was eventually closed, dismantled, and moved once again.
+During that time, it was the parish church for Tromsøysund Municipality.
+After the new Tromsdalen Church was built in 1965 as the new "main church" for Tromsøysund Municipality, this church was eventually closed, dismantled, and moved once again.

 In 1974, this church building was reopened as Elverhøy Church, about 1.5 km west of the city centre of Tromsø on the island of Tromsøya.
 A full basement was built for its present location, making room for a parish hall, kitchen, cloakroom, and bathroom facilities.
 It is now somewhat different than its original design.
 Now, the red, wooden church is a cruciform design constructed with cog jointed timber and the siding is vertical panelling.
 There is a large steeple over the main entrance now that was not originally present when it was built in 1803.